Automattic/wp-calypso/client/state/signup/README.md

 Each piece of data is defined as a separate reducer.

- * `SIGNUP_OPTIONAL_DEPENDENCY_SUGGESTED_USERNAME` - Username suggestion based on the chosen domain name during Signup.
+ * `SIGNUP_OPTIONAL_DEPENDENCY_SUGGESTED_USERNAME_SET` - Username suggestion based on the chosen domain name during Signup.
 [PR for more information](https://github.com/Automattic/wp-calypso/pull/6596)